jtorral/DockerPgHa/README.md

 ### genCompose

 The genCompose file lets you generate docker-compose.yaml files for your desired environment.
-Some nifty features include the ability to

-1. create the necessary number of etcd containers for the number of nodes you create.
-2. If you specify multiple data centers, a priority to a specific network is given.
+1. etcd containers are created based on your choice below
+2. Specify the number of data centers to simulate (-d).
+Docker nertwork is assignbed based on dc number..
-3. specify how many data centers.
+3. specify the number of postgres containers per data center (-c).
+Default is 2.
 4. name your postgres containers.
+5. Specify the version of postgres.
+Used vor data directory. ( Will automate this eventually )

 When naming a postgres container, it really means a prefix for the container name because genCompose will generate the name with a specific format.

-For example,  If you were to specify the name **pg** and 2 datacenters with 2 nodes per data center, genCompose would create the following nodes.
+For example,  If you were to specify the name **pg** and 2 data centers with 2 nodes per data center, genCompose would create the following nodes.

 1. pg1-node1
 2. pg1-node2